StepicOrg/stepik-plugins/docs/guide.rst

 Plugin can specify `async_init` method.
 It is used for time consuming initialization and checking.

-Fork of codejail(https://github.com/bioinf/codejail) is used  for untrusted code execution.
+Fork of [CodeJail](https://github.com/bioinf/codejail) is used for untrusted code execution.

-It's possible to use coffeescript to create frontend.
+It's possible to use CoffeeScript to create frontend.

 Ember components can be used to create frontend.